infiniflow/ragflow/docs/references/api.md

 ## Authorization

 All the APIs are authorized with API-Key.
 Please keep it safe and private.
-Don't reveal it in any way from the front-end.
+Do not reveal it in any way from the front-end.
-The API-Key should put in the header of request:
+The API-Key should put in the header of the request:

 ```buildoutcfg
 Authorization: Bearer {API_KEY}
 ```